 - Lord Leopold Mountbatten - His mother was Princess Henry of Battenberg, known before her marriage as Princess Beatrice, a daughter of Queen Victoria.
 He died on the operating table during surgery for his hip.
 He was 32.

 - Prince Heinrich of Prussia - Great-grandson of Queen Victoria through his mother and father, the little prince died at the age of four after a fall.
 His brother was Prince Waldemar of Prussia.
 Their brother, Sigismund, did not have hemophilia.

 - Infante Alfonso and Infante Gonzalo of Spain -These two guys, both princes of Spain, were descended from Queen Victoria by way of their mother, Princess Victoria Eugenie of Battenberg, who was the Queen's granddaughter.
 Both of them died after car accidents that they could have survived if they had not had hemophilia.
 Alfonso was 31, Gonzalo was 19.

 - Tsarevich Alexei Nikolaevich of Russia - Alexei's story is a sad one.
 He inherited hemophilia from his mother, Empress Alexandra Feodorovna, a granddaughter of Queen Victoria.
-His father Nicholas was the last Tsar of Russia and the whole family—mom, dad, four daughters, and Alexei—were murdered during the Russian Revolution of 1918.
-Some say that this civil war came about in part because of Alexei's parents' patronage of a man named Rasputin, whom history still calls "the mad monk."
-Because he was able to control Alexei's hemophilia symptoms, Rasputin was also called upon for advice in other areas which, in turn, angered the Russian people.
+His father Nicholas was the last Tsar of Russia, and the whole family—mom, dad, four daughters, and Alexei—were murdered during the Russian Revolution of 1918.
+Some say that this civil war came about partly because of Alexei's parents' patronage of a man named Rasputin, whom history still calls "the mad monk."
+Because he could control Alexei's hemophilia symptoms, Rasputin was also called upon for advice in other areas, which, in turn, angered the Russian people.

 Egyptian Royal Inbreeding Disorders